-Overall, the reviews have been good for these buds, with users praising its Bluetooth connectivity, fit and the sound.
+Overall, the reviews have been good for these buds, with users praising their Bluetooth connectivity, fit, and sound.

 The Sony XB50BS Extra Bass earphones have been in the market for quite some time.
 As suggestive of its name, these are bass-heavy headphones.
 The bass is pretty decent and avoids sounding too booming, and are perfect for EDM or hip-hop music, as per the folks at CNET.

 Apart from that, these in-ear wireless sports headphones are sweat-resistant and fit well.
 All the controls are at the body of the earbud.
 Plus, the overall sound signature is decent for the price.